Articles and Essays

 When No One Is Watching

-In this piece for Substack, Susan Holliday explores the value of ‘witness’ in a world which prizes being seen more highly than the experience of seeing
+In a world which prizes being seen more highly than the experience of seeing, I reflect on the value of ‘witness’

 As Kingfishers Catch Fire

-In this piece for Unpsychology Voices, Susan Holliday draws on ecological principles to explore the practice of ‘mattering’.
+In this piece for Unpsychology Voices, I draw on ecological principles to explore the practice of ‘mattering’.

 A Silence Arises

-In this piece for Inside Out, the Journal of the Irish Association of Humanistic and Integrative Psychotherapy, Susan Holliday illustrates how the space between words creates an opening onto a deeper experience of self.
+In this piece for Inside Out, ‘the Journal of the Irish Association of Humanistic and Integrative Psychotherapy’, I explore how the space between words can open us to a deeper experience of self.

 A Sudden Strangeness

-In this piece for Stravaig, the journal of the Scottish Centre for Geopoetics, Susan Holliday explores the ‘dream power’ of a natural world alive with revelation.
+In this piece for Stravaig, ‘The Journal of the Scottish Centre for Geopoetics’, I explore the ‘dream power’ of a natural world alive with revelation.

 A Nature More Resilient

-In this piece for the Climate Cultures ‘Environmental Keywords’ project Susan Holliday explores the nature of resilience.
+In this piece for the Climate Cultures ‘Environmental Keywords’ project, I explore the nature of resilience.

 Touching Nature from the Inside

-In this piece for the Land Lines Nature Writing Blog, Susan Holliday revisits the role of wonder in revealing to us the hidden depths of human nature.
+In this piece for the Land Lines Nature Writing Blog, I revisit the role of wonder in revealing the hidden depths of human nature.

 Lost for Words

-In this piece for The Pilgrim magazine Susan Holliday suggests we need language rooted in nature to reveal the intimate ecologies of the heart.
+In this piece for The Pilgrim magazine I suggest we need language rooted in nature to reveal the intimate ecologies of the heart.